 - Attaining a grade of A on the A levels.

 In addition to Economics 111, all majors must complete the sequence of core theory courses: Economics 300 or 301, 330 or 331, and 360 or 361.
 These courses can be taken in any order, but it is recommended that a student take Economics 300/301 or 330/331 before enrolling in Economics 360/361.
 In addition, it is not generally advisable to take more than one of the core theory courses in a given semester.

-Majors must take a total of nine full-semester courses in economics, which include Economics 111, the core theory courses, and at least two upper level electives numbered 400-490.
+Majors must take a total of nine full-semester courses in economics, which include Economics 111, the core theory courses, and at least one upper level elective numbered 400-490 (honors students must take two upper level electives, which does not include the thesis seminar in the fall of senior year).
 Mathematics 111 or equivalent is required in addition.
 Honors students must take a total of ten courses.
 Please note that there is no minimum required number of lower level electives numbered 200-290.
 For example, a student can satisfy the elective requirements by taking only upper level electives (assuming the student has attained a grade of B or better in Economics 111, see section below on "Requirements for Declaring an Economics Major").

 Credit for Five College Courses: To receive elective credit for five college economics courses, the course must have a Economics 111/Introduction to Economics prerequisite.
 Please check with your advisor if you have questions about specific courses.

 Credit for Study Abroad Courses: Courses taken abroad may be used as elective courses.
 Such non-Amherst courses must be taught in an economics department, and the student must receive one full Amherst College course credit for the work.
 For more detailed information, see the "Study Abroad" section in left-hand column of this page.